lindapu-1/Image-to-gif/README.md

 # Overview

-I mainly implement the video generation code on my_program.ipynb.
+I mainly implement the video generation code on **my_program.ipynb**.
 Please refer to the notebook and run the cell one by one.
 Note that you need to select t2v as the kernal in jupyter notebook.

 **sometimes the code cannot run successfully in notebooke. if so, you can try to run the code in terminal by the following command:**
         `python scripts/text-to-image.py`